ptimmons/128t-analyzer/README.md

 ### Online Mode

 Online mode, which requires the script to be run directly on a 128T Conductor node, will use GraphQL to  retrieve the session table from the specified router (and optionally, a node within that router).
-To run `analyzer` in online mode, you must specify a router using `-r` or `--router=`:
+To run `analyzer` in online mode, you must specify a router using `-r` or `--router`:

 ```
 [root@labsystem1 ~]# analyzer.py -r newton
 ```

-Filtering to a specific node within that router is done using the optional `-n`/`--node=` argument:
+Filtering to a specific node within that router is done using the optional `-n`/`--node` argument:

 ```
 [root@labsystem1 ~]# analyzer.py -r newton -n labsystem2
 ```

-**Tip**: when running the script on a heavily loaded system, strongly consider using the `-o`/`--output=` flag described below.
+**Tip**: when running the script on a heavily loaded system, strongly consider using the `-o`/`--output` flag described below.
 This will save the session table as a local filesystem, allowing you to re-run the script over the same contents again in offline mode; this saves a lot of wear and tear on the target router, so it doesn't have to repeatedly cough up a huge session table over and over during iterative analysis.

 ### Offline Mode